-Just weeks after the contentious 2022 midterm elections, Philadelphians are beginning to set their attention toward 2023 and the city’s mayoral race.
-Several candidates have launched campaigns with hopes of becoming the city’s 100th mayor.
+With the New Year in full swing, Philadelphians are beginning to get a clearer picture of the candidates vying to be mayor.
+Several former city officials and lawmakers have launched campaigns with hopes of becoming the city’s 100th mayor.
 In one of the most highly anticipated mayoral races in years, several of Philadelphia’s highest-profile politicos are resigning from their current positions and throwing their hats in the ring.
-Thus far, we’ve seen two wealthy businessmen join the race alongside a handful of council members, including women of color expected to be early favorites.
+Thus far, we’ve seen wealthy businessmen, a handful of City Councilmembers and even Harrisburg lawmaker throw their hats in the ring.

 Green resigned from Council at the beginning of September and was one of the first members to formally announce a bid for mayor.
 The at-large Councilmember was head of Council’s Finance Committee and helped craft the business tax cut implemented in this year’s budget.
 Likely considered a more moderate Democrat than others considering a run, Green was formerly an assistant district attorney and a staffer to former City Councilmember Marian Tasco.

 Quiñones-Sánchez has been described as a “maverick,” often bucking her own party on policy issues.
 She was the first Latina member of Council, elected in 2007 and was the only member willing to speak out after the corruption convictions of labor leader John J. Dougherty and her former colleague, Councilmember Bobby Henon.
 She’s looking to become the first woman to lead City Hall.
 She has represented some of the poorest neighborhoods in North Philadelphia and has won all of her elections without support from the Democratic establishment.